morinlab/lymphopedia/BTK.md

 Driver mutations affecting this gene in FL/DLBCL have been experimentally demonstrated to cause a reduction or loss of function (LOF).[@huFollicularLymphomaassociatedBTK2021]

+## Clinical Relevance

+The BTK inhibitor Imbruvica (Ibrutinib) had prior FDA approval for use in MCL and MZL which has since been [withdrawn](https://www.drugs.com/history/imbruvica.html) because *primary outcomes from the confirmatory Phase 3 studies studies were considered insufficient to support conversion to full approval.*

 ## Relevance tier by entity

 [[include:tables/table1_BTK.md]]